 With most of the positive earnings growth surprise potential still concentrated in Resource companies, we retain a solid exposure to the sector.
-Within that however, we have further skewed the positions towards diversified miners BHP and Rio Tinto, as we see in them the greatest potential for further earnings upgrades in addition to healthy dividend payments in coming months.
+Within that however, we have further skewed the positions towards diversified miners as we see in them the greatest potential for further earnings upgrades in addition to healthy dividend payments in coming months.
 Copper miner Oz Minerals has been a favourite company of ours and management has hardly put a foot wrong over the last several years.
-However, with consensus copper price expectations now close to the spot price (which is up 60% over the last 12 months) and the company's growth projects largely reflected in the share price, which has doubled in the same period, we continued to reduce our position.
+However, with consensus copper price expectations now dose to the spot price (which is up 60% over the last 12 months) and the company's growth projects largely reflected in the share price, which has doubled in the same period, we have reduced our position somewhat.

-While we are skeptical about bond yields staying at current levels, and as a result continue to be underweight Technology, which is the most expensive sector in the market, we have continued to diversify the portfolio by adding more strucural growth companies in recent months.
-A few months ago we added Domino's Pizza Enterprises, attracted by that company's accelerating store rollout in Japan and Europe; more recently we added Aristocrat Leisure and Resmed.
-Both have been in the portfolio before but a lack of earnings upgrades kept us out recently.

-Aristocrat has an enviable position in slot machines in US casinos and a solid platform for growth in online gaming.
-Its most recent result showed that the company is now poised for solid earnings growth with further upside potential, in our view.
-Resmed has had some challenges with the lagged impact on demand for its sleep apnea products due to a decline in sleep diagnostics during Covid.
-Testing is now recovering and a significant global product recall by its major global competitor, coinciding with Resmed's launch of its new S11 airflow generator, is also providing the company with an opportunity for a step-change in market share globally.
+While we are skeptical about bond yields staying at current levels, and as a result continue to be underweight Technology, which is the most expensive sector in the market, we have continued to diversify the portfolio by adding more structural growth companies in the past few months.
+Recently we added ResMed, which has been in the portfolio before but a lack of earnings upgrades kept us out until recently.
+ResMed has had some challenges with the lagged impact on demand for its sleep apnea products due to a decline in sleep diagnostics during Covid.
+Testing is now recovering and a significant global product recall by its major global competitor, coinciding with ResMed's launch of its new S11 airflow generator, is also providing the company with an opportunity for a step-change in market share globally.